-Therefore, knowing a little about shaving brushes will be invaluable in finding the right one for you.
+With a little prior knowledge, you can easily learn the difference between a good quality and inferior brush.
+Therefore, knowing a little about shaving brushes will be invaluable in finding the right one for you to improve your shaving technique:

 - How Are Shaving Brushes Made?